-After the upheaval and recovery of the last five years, an update of the Greater Christchurch Urban Development Strategy has been completed.
+After the upheaval and recovery of the last few years, an update of the Greater Christchurch Urban Development Strategy has been completed.

 The updated Strategy focuses on people - both those already living in Greater Christchurch, and the generations to come - and their social, cultural, economic and environmental wellbeing.
 It draws on recent strategic work and consultation, and integrates associated resilience work.